We specialize in developing food literacy education programs

 We consult with pre-K-12 schools and community organizations to develop food literacy education programs based on the award-winning Food is Elementary curriculum.
 We have worked successfully with a range of age groups, from children in preschool to senior citizens.
-Additionally, we have worked successfully with multi-generational groups.

 To ensure program success, we work closely with clients to establish a timeline of deliverables.
 After working out a plan designed to meet our client’s needs, we help recruit and interview food educators who we train and mentor through regular check-ins, observations, and professional development tailored to meet their immediate needs.

 We work to involve families, school food staff, and professionals from the local culinary, agriculture, health, and arts communities.

 The first step to initiating a food literacy education program at your school or organization is to contact us by email and we will set up a time to discuss the possibilities.

 Students who participate in Food is Elementary Programs are: